 Before beginning the small claim process, the Enforcement of Judgments Office can search for a person or firm for a small fee.
 This will show if there are any enforced judgments already in existence against the respondent within the last six years.

-You can then use this information to help you to decide whether or not it would be practical for you to proceed with this action.
+You can then use this information to help you to decide if it would be practical for you to take this action or not.

 Even if you succeed with your claim, if the respondent has other judgments lodged with the Enforcement of Judgments Office, you may find that you will not get your money back immediately, if at all.

 To find out more information about fees and how to get an Enforcement of Judgments Office search, contact them at: